scholtz/wallet/README.md

 ## Deployments

-https://www.a-wallet.net - Most stable deployment - Private onprem K8S cluster run by Scholtz&Co.
+https://wallet.biatec.io - Most stable deployment - Private onprem K8S cluster run by Scholtz&Co.
 Docker image released after some time in main branch deployment.

+## AWallet

+https://www.a-wallet.net - The biatec wallet has been started under brand name AWallet.
+Under this domain is the same deployment as under the biatec domain with most stable deployment.
+Note that this environment is deprecated and https://wallet.biatec.io is prefered domain to use the biatec wallet.

 ## Main branch deployments